-Besides me, there was only a handful of private individuals who owned a M.A.R.S.
+Besides me, there was only (not even) a handful of private individuals who owned a M.A.R.S.
 Usually only colleges and studios owned this instrument.
-The last (PCI) M.A.R.S.
-I met at the end of the nineties - I was involved in the installation of M.A.R.S. in the Experimentalstudio of the Südwestfunk, Freiburg/D (formerly Strobel Foundation) - under André Richard.
+The last (ISA Card) M.A.R.S.
+I met end of the nineties - I was involved in the installation of the M.A.R.S. in the Experimentalstudio of the Südwestfunk, Freiburg/D (formerly Strobel Foundation) - directed by André Richard.

-M.A.R.S. sounded so good that even Karlheinz Stockhausen, during a visit to the Basel electronic studio, to which we had programmed Ring Modulators for an upcoming performance of "Mixtur" (with the MARS), said after listening, that they were "just as good as zhe old, analogue Ring Modulators at the WDR, only they have less noise".
-Anyone who has an approximate idea of Karlheinz Stockhausen's relationship to his Ring Modulators knows what this means: M.A.R.S. was ennobled.
+M.A.R.S. sounded so good that even Karlheinz Stockhausen, during a visit to the Basel electronic studio, to which we had programmed Ring Modulators for an upcoming performance of "Mixtur" (with the MARS), said after listening, that they were "just as good as the old, analogue Ring Modulators at the WDR, just with less noise".
+Everyone who has an approximate idea of Karlheinz Stockhausen's relationship to his Ring Modulators knows what this rather means: M.A.R.S. was ennobled.
 The other Titan, Luciano Berio, also worked at the IRIS Studio in Paliano with M.A.R.S. on his own works.
 I had the incredible luck to be able to witness both.

 The bottom level of the software are the "Algorithms" (screenshot on the left).
 Here the implementation is programmed in the core.
 Everything has to be defined somehow.
 One of the basic problems had been that only "fixed point algorithms" were described in M.A.R.S. - no "floating point algorithms".
 Fixed point means only values between -1. and 1., everything else has to be generated with formulas that produce the desired curves via tables.
 The corresponding mathematical formulas are therefore indispensable.
 The head is spinning.